-This discussion and analysis section provide an overview of the performance of the Metropolitan Transit Authority (METRO) Savings Plan (Plan) and should be read in conjunction with the basic financial statements and other information found in this report.
+This discussion and analysis section provides an overview of the performance of the Metropolitan Transit Authority (METRO) Savings Plan (Plan) and should be read in conjunction with the basic financial statements and other information found in this report.

 The Plan is a single employer, 401(a) savings plan that was established on January 1, 2002.
-This Plan provides a method for eligible employees not covered by the collective bargaining agreement to save tax deferred dollars toward retirement by depositing annually up to two weeks of their unused vacation time.
+This Plan provided a method for eligible employees not covered by the collective bargaining agreement to save tax deferred dollars toward retirement by depositing annually up to two weeks of their unused vacation time.
 Contributions were deposited into individual employee accounts maintained by a third-party record-keeper.
-Investment options consisted of multiple funds as listed on pages 5 and 6 below.
-Due to a change in this program, no additional contributions have been made since January 15, 2016 with the number of participants declining from 125 in 2016 to 98 in 2021.
+Investment options consisted of multiple funds listed on pages 6 and 7.
+Due to a change in this program, no additional contributions have been made since January 15, 2016, with the number of participants declining from 125 participants in 2016 to 93 participants in 2022.
 Employees covered by the collective bargaining agreement do not participate in this Plan since they are paid 100% of their unused vacation balance annually.

-In May 2021, METRO established a committee responsible for the administration and investment of the Plan and adopted a Committee Charter.
+In May 2021, METRO established a committee responsible for the investment and administration of the Plan and adopted a Committee Charter.
 The Chief Executive Officer of METRO appoints members to serve on the Committee with a three-year term.
-METRO Chief Financial Officer and Chief Human Resources Officers are standing members of the Committee until otherwise determined by the Board.
-Members of the Committee are dedicated professionals and included the following as of December 31, 2021:
+METRO Chief Financial Officer and EVP/Chief Human Resources Officer are standing members of the Committee until otherwise determined by the Board.
+Members of the Committee are dedicated professionals and included the following as of December 31, 2022:

+George Fotinos Tracy Jackson Karen Kauffman

-Arthur C. Smiley III, Chair Karen Kauffman Tracy Jackson Kylie Loya Eduardo Miranda Larry Wood
+Kylie Loya Eduardo Miranda Larry Wood